What’s New ?

 How to Find the Union of Sets in Python?

-Now that we know what are sets and what is the union of sets is, let us now learn how we can find the union of sets in python.
-Luckily for us, Python provides us with two implementations that allow in finding the union: one is an inbuilt function and another is an overridden operator.
+Now that we know what are sets and what the union of sets is, let us learn how we can find the union of sets in Python.
+There are two implementations that allow finding the union: one is an inbuilt function and another is an overridden operator.
 So, without any further due, let us look into each of these approaches one by one.

 1) Using Set.Union() method